coder/websocket/README.md

 The API for nhooyr/websocket has been designed such that there is only one way to do things which makes using it correctly and safely much easier.

+In terms of lines of code, this library is around 2000 whereas gorilla/websocket is at 7000.
+So while the API for nhooyr/websocket is simpler, the implementation is also significantly simpler and easier to test which reduces the surface are of bugs.

+Furthermore, nhooyr/websocket has support for newer Go idioms such as context.Context and also uses net/http's Client and ResponseWriter directly for WebSocket handshakes. gorilla/websocket writes its handshakes directly to a net.Conn which means it has to reinvent hooks for TLS and proxying and prevents support of HTTP/2.

 ### x/net/websocket